Toni Kukoč: Chicago Bulls

 After Grant left in the offseason, Kukoč moved into the starting lineup and finished the 1994–95 season second on the Bulls in scoring, rebounds and assists, behind Pippen.
 Furthermore, Michael Jordan would return to the Bulls in March, fulfilling Kukoč's wish to play alongside him.

 For the 1995–96 season, the Bulls were bolstered by both Jordan's return to full form and the offseason acquisition of exceptional rebounder Dennis Rodman.
 With Pippen still at small forward, coach Phil Jackson saw it best to have Kukoč continue to be a bench player.
 Kukoč was third on the team in scoring (behind Jordan and Pippen) and was rewarded for his efforts with the NBA Sixth Man of the Year Award.
 He also assisted the Bulls to a 25-game turnaround and the best record in league history at the time at 72–10 (later surpassed by the 2015–16 Golden State Warriors), as well as the fourth championship in team history.
 Kukoč was the 4th and is currently the last player to win the NBA Sixth Man of the Year Award and the NBA title in the same year having joined Kevin McHale, Bill Walton, and Bobby Jones in accomplishing that feat.

 In 1997 NBA Finals, the Bulls defeated the Utah Jazz in six games, during which at the end of Game 6, Kukoč received the ball from Scottie Pippen and sealed the victory with a dunk to make the score 90–86 with just 0.6 seconds left.
 A year later, the Bulls defeated the Jazz again in the 1998 NBA Finals.
-In both series, Kukoč came off the bench as the sixth man, and was the team's leading scorer off the bench.
+In the 1997 NBA Finals, Kukoč came off the bench as the sixth man and was the team's leading scorer off the bench.
+By the 1998 postseason, however, Kukoč had moved into the starting lineup, starting all six games of the 1998 NBA Finals.

 Career ending and retirement

-During the 1998–99 offseason, Jordan retired, Pippen was traded to the Houston Rockets, and Jackson's contract expired and took a break from coaching, effectively breaking up the Bulls' dynasty.
+During the 1998–99 offseason, Jordan retired, Pippen was traded to the Houston Rockets, and as Jackson's contract expired he took a break from coaching, effectively breaking up the Bulls' dynasty.
 Kukoč was the highest-scoring player from the Bulls' previous season that remained with the team.